NinaPaljakkaLaughlin/Pneuma/README.md

 # Pneuma
 B.A.L.L.S Hackathon 2025: Create a web application with a team, based around the given word - Autonomy.

+**About Pneuma**
+Pneuma will help you catch your breath.
+Built to support students with managing the great balancing act - studies, mental health, and financial wellness.

+With Pneuma you can learn to balance wellness in all areas of your student life, and reward yourself for the balance!

+How it works:
+    Visit the Pneuma website when you sit down to do your studies, select your current mood, and you will be prompted with study and rest intervals based on your mood.
+Gain XP for every study and rest interval that you complete and use your XP towards your financial and life goals!

+Try it here! {demo link}

 **Navigation (Brackets indicate directories):**

 ├── [Pneuma]/                          <br />